 Peer One Mentoring

-The Peer One Mentorship program pairs first-year science and engineering students with an upper-year peer mentor.
-The program, which begins during Saint Mary's Welcome Week and runs throughout the first semester, is designed to support incoming students' transition to university life.
+The Peer One Mentorship program pairs first-year science and engineering students starting each September with an upper-year peer mentor.
+The program, which begins during Saint Mary's Welcome Week and runs through the first few weeks of the semester, is designed to support incoming students' transition to university life.

 What benefits does the Peer One Mentorship program offer?